People in the Dean's Office

 E-mail Dr. Birmingham at Elizabeth.Birmingham@ndsu.edu

-Cathy Heiraas is the Assistant to the Dean.
+Lori Alvarez is the Assistant to the Dean.
 She received her bachelor's degree in Organizational Management from Concordia University in Nebraska in 1999 and joined NDSU in 2015.
 E-mail Lori at firstname.lastname@example.org or contact her at 701-231-7857.

 Nancy Nelson joined the staff in the Dean's Office in 2007 as the Administrative Secretary.
-She also provides support services for Women and Gender Studies and is the primary contact for the publications of the North Dakota Institute for Regional Studies.
-E-mail her at Nancy.Nelson@ndsu.edu.
+She also provides support services for Women and Gender Studies and is the primary contact for the publications of the North Dakota Institute for Regional Studies Press.
+E-mail her at Nancy.Nelson@ndsu.edu or phone 231-8338.

-Keri Drinka is the Director of College Advancement for the College of Arts, Humanities and Social Sciences and also for the College of Science and Mathematics.
-She received her bachelor's degree in Psychology and Sociology from Concordia College and a master's degree in Community and Regional Planning from NDSU.
+Monique Anderson is the Director of Development for the College of Arts, Humanities and Social Sciences, as well as the College of Science and Mathematics.
+She earned her bachelor's degree in Psychology and Sociology from Concordia College and a master's degree in Community and Regional Planning from NDSU.
 Monique's office is located in Minard 202.
 E-mail: Monique.Anderson@ndsu.edu.
 Phone 701-231-6131.

 Linda Fricker has been the AHSS Academic Advisor since 2008.
 Prior to that she was a Senior Lecturer in NDSU's English Department.
 She can help students with questions about registering or withdrawing from classes, changing majors, writing an appeal, or required classes for general education for the College of AHSS and any AHSS major.
 She is also the coordinator for the college's UNIV 189 classes and for the AHSS Community in Pavek Hall.
 Linda received NDSU's first Outstanding Professional Advising Award in 2013.
-Her office is in Putnam 105 and she can be reached at 701-231-9763 or Linda.Fricker@ndsu.edu.
+Her office is in Minard 204B and she can be reached at 701-231-9763 or Linda.Fricker@ndsu.edu.
 To schedule an appointment with Linda, click here.